-A hillside grading plan and grading permit is required when the grading exceeds 100 cubic yards cut or fill and involves one or more of the following:
+A hillside grading plan and grading permit are required when the grading exceeds 100 cubic yards cut or fill and involves one or more of the following:

-- A. A cut or fill of more than 3' in vertical height below or above natural ground; - B. Cumulative cut and fill which amounts to more than 5 feet; and/or - C. An area where the natural gradient of the site is more than 4:1 (Horizontal to vertical) or 25% slope.
+- A. A cut or fill of more than three feet in vertical height below or above natural ground; - B. Cumulative cut and fill which amounts to more than five feet; and/or - C. An area where the natural gradient of the site is more than 4:1 (horizontal to vertical) or 25% slope.

 Grading plans that do not exceed the above thresholds are subject to a building permit only and do not require a grading permit.
-The building permit application will include earth work \ calculations with cross sections.
+The building permit application will include earth work calculations with cross sections to assess the extent of the proposed grading.